HIV in Women

 In general, the symptoms of HIV in women aren't all that different to those a man would experience:

 - Mid-stage HIV: A latency period of up to ten years where few (if any) symptoms are experienced.
-Swollen or painful glands are likely to be the main indication of an HIV infection during this time.
+Swollen or painful glands are likely to be the main indication of HIV infection during this time

-- Advanced HIV: Constitutional symptoms such as fatigue, weight-loss and dementia can signify a HIV infection is advancing into its later stages.
+- Advanced HIV: Constitutional symptoms such as fatigue, weight-loss and dementia can signify an HIV infection is advancing into its later stages

-However, there are some vaginal HIV symptoms that occur in women only:
+However, there are some vaginal HIV symptoms that can occur in women:

 There are also some HIV symptoms that are more common in women than men, such as psychological symptoms.

 Women who are HIV-positive are more likely to have frequent and persistent yeast infections, and these infections are likely to be resistant to standard over-the-counter medications.

 These infections occur because of an organism imbalance and a weakened immune system.